verdimonica/lab-jsx-ironbeers/README.md

 ## Introduction

-Sometimes you would just like to have a very descriptive list of all beers so you could see their type, color, each beer's percentage of alcohol, or which beer is well pared with some food.
-In this lab, you will create a web app where the user will be able to see a list of beers, get random suggestions, and read a very descriptive explanation of each beer.
+Sometimes you would just like to have a very descriptive list of all beers so you could see their type, color, each beer's percentage of alcohol, or which beer is well paired with some food.
+In this LAB, you will create a web app where the user will be able to see a list of beers, get random suggestions, and read a very descriptive explanation of each beer.

 "How will we get all of this information?", you might ask.
 Well, we will be using an npm package :package: as our data source.

 For this exercise, we will work with the **[PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper)** npm package.
 In the background, the package communicates with an API (server and the database) that contains all of the beers.
-The package enables us to use it's methods that can help us to retrieve beers.
-Each beer has some properties, and we can play around with this data to practice working with JSX templates, `Layout` and components.
+The package enables us to use it's methods to retrieve beers.
+Each beer has some properties, and we can play around with this data to practice working with JSX templates and components.

 **In this lab, we can also practice reading external (PunkAPI) docs and learn how to get what we need from an API.**

-## Requirements
+## Getting Started

 - Fork this repo
 - Then clone this repo.